Difference Between Jury and Judge

 Jury vs Judge

 A jury is a group of people who are appointed by the court.
 Their principal work is to hear the evidence from both sides of the case.
-The word jury is from the old french word juree.
-There are different types of a jury is available.
+The word jury is from the old French word juree.
+There are different types of juries available.

-The jury system is developed in England during the mid-century.
-The jury system becomes the hallmark of the anglo law system.
-The jury system is used in the united states, Britain and Canada.
+The jury system was developed in England during the mid-century.
+The jury system becomes the hallmark of the Anglo law system.
+The jury system is used in the United States, Britain and Canada.

 The judge is the knowledgeable person who gives judgment on the cases.
 The justice and magistrate are other names for the judge.